Why Online Retailers Offer Free Shipping

 Take this dining room set that is listed on Amazon as an example.
 There are multiple options for purchasing this set.
 One option includes the set that is sold and shipped for “free” by Amazon for $250.32 and the other option is charging $149.99 for the set with a $95.45 shipping charge.

 Despite the initial shock of such a high shipping cost, this is actually the better option.
 So why do online stores insist on offering free shipping and what is actually going on in the background that consumers can’t see?

 The answer is simple.
-Consumers would rather not have to deal with shipping prices; they would rather pay more and get “free shipping” than accept that they are paying big bucks to have their purchases shipped to them.
-Online sellers know that big shipping costs scare their customers away so they turn to an alternative.
-The most common alternatives are free shipping and flat rate shipping.
-In both scenarios, the price of the product must be set according to the overall price to the consumer to ensure positive margins for each purchase.
+Consumers would rather not have to deal with shipping prices; they would rather initially pay more and get “free shipping” than accept that they are paying big bucks to have their purchases sent to them.
+Online sellers know that seeing large shipping costs scare their customers away, so they turn to the alternative- free shipping or flat rate shipping.
+In both scenarios, the price of the product must be set according to the vendor’s overall expenditure to ensure positive margins for each purchase.

 However, this is not always a win-win for the online seller-consumer duo.
 Sometimes, a consumer lives close to the warehouse and the online seller is actually charging too much for shipping and other times there are additional charges required to deliver an item to an obscure location.
 As a business owner, it is ideal to charge exactly what is needed to ship each item to each individual customer, instead of setting one flat rate for every sale.
 As the e-commerce industry proceeds to grow and expand, online buyers will continue to become more savvy and start demanding better rates on shipping (even if that rate is absorbed in the cost of the item).